kcaisley/kcaisley/electronics/detector_signal_chain.md

 * What exactly is the punch through effect?

-* What is the power consumption per pixel and per unit area for RD53?
+* What is the power consumption per pixel and per cm^2 for RD53?
 How does the width of the sensor stack compare?

 * Christian is testing...if the epi layer is fully depleting?